KirinPoersti/GymBro/README.md

       - Type into the exercise input to get suggestions
       - Filter by **muscle group** (Glutes, Shoulders, Quads, Chest, Hamstrings, Triceps, Calves, Biceps, Abs, Back)
 - [x] **README with setup and testing instructions**.
+- [ ] ❗The logic part for language change isn't ready yet, what's shown is just a shell that does no changes to the UI

 ---